mayank1101/mayank1101.github.io/_posts/2025-12-23-understanding-feedforward-backpropogation.md

 This loop runs thousands or millions of times until predictions become accurate.

 This is not magic.
-It is systematic trial, error, and correction—done efficiently at scale.
+It is systematic trial, error, and correction done efficiently at scale.

 ### Why This Matters

 Understanding feed-forward and backpropagation is crucial because:

-- **Foundation of Deep Learning**: Every neural network—from simple ones to GPT-4—uses these mechanisms
+- **Foundation of Deep Learning**: Every neural network from simple ones to GPT-4 uses these mechanisms
 - **Debugging Intuition**: Knowing how networks learn helps you diagnose and fix training problems
 - **Architecture Design**: Understanding gradients helps you design better neural architectures
 - **Research & Innovation**: Many breakthroughs in AI come from improving these fundamental processes